BeyondScheme/BeyondScheme.github.io/_posts/2016-08-06-setting-up-automated-ssl-for-rails-app-with-lets-encrypt.md

       puts "[#{Time.now}] Certificate renewed!"
     else
-      puts "[#{Time.now}] Current certificate doesn't exist so you cannot renew it.
-Please deploy app to generate a new certificate." end end end
+      puts "[#{Time.now}] Current certificate doesn't exist so you cannot renew it." puts "Please deploy app to generate a new certificate." end end end